Updated: Sept. 19, 2023

 The term “custom windows” is often misunderstood by homeowners.
 It can refer to a window that’s a one-of-a-kind design, made for a specific home.
-Perhaps it’s a unique material, includes stained glass by a local artist, or it’s handmade by a local craftsman, rather than a window manufacturer… That’s a custom window in the truest sense of the word, right?
+Perhaps it’s a unique material, includes stained glass by a local artist, or is handmade by a local craftsman instead of a window manufacturer… That’s a custom window in the truest sense of the word, right?
 But “custom window” can also refer to the most common type of window: one that’s made to fit specific measurements provided by the installer.

 They’ll probably have something to say about upgrades and style recommendations, too.